Posting # Recall List

 - 2 years experience working with youth.

-- Ability to communicate and transfer knowledge and basic life skills to youth as applied to coaching and training;
+- Ability to communicate theoretical and practical knowledge, as applied to coaching and training;

 - Requires flexible hours: according to client needs.